WPC License & ETA Certificate for Wireless Devices in India

 WPC regulations are mandatory for business establishments in India that use wireless communications.
 A WPC ETA certificate means that your wireless products or systems have met the technical and safety standards.

-- Operational Efficiency: Operate without halt because of adherence to the WPC.
+- Operational Efficiency with WPC Approval - Operate your wireless business without halt because of adherence to WPC requirements and proper ETA certificate documentation

 Businesses and individuals involved in wireless devices and technologies must acquire WPC certification in India.
 It ensures that there are lawful standards for safe communication without interference.
 The vast scope comprises many niches and industries, as most operations nowadays are based on wireless technologies.